-Aura[TM] devices are sold on a per unit basis, with pricing dependent on negotiations with Distributors and/or the final customer.
-The device also requires the use of a disposable tip that must be replaced after each use for health/sanitary reasons.
+AuraTM devices are sold on a per unit basis.
+The device also require the use of a disposable tip that must be replaced after each patient for health/sanitary reasons.
 Thus, in addition to revenue from initial sales of the device, the Company will also have a recurring revenue stream.